hunkim98/blog/_projects/korea_blood_donation.md

 ---
 title: "Visualizing a Nation's Blood Donation and Demand"
-excerpt: 'There have been multiple articles explaining the blood donation system worldwide is suffering from a lack of blood donation.
-To understand whether such a problem exists, this data visualization project targeted the blood donation system of South Korea and visualized its blood donation status.'
+excerpt: "This project visualizes South Korea's blood donation system, analyzing supply, demand, and the impact of promotional events.
+It reveals seasonal imbalances and the significant effect of COVID-19 on donation trends."
 date: '2024-12-21'
 author:
   name: Kim Dong Hun